The British-French prodigy talks efficient communication, favourite lyrics, and their next record.

 How do you begin to approach feelings that seem unapproachable?
 The more agreeable — albeit potentially counterproductive—reaction might be to downplay the bewilderment one is faced with.
 We would much rather, on occasion, compartmentalize conflicting affections to aid emotional digestion, perhaps seeking comfort in the track list of the most relevant Top 40.

-Since he had appeared on the radar of music journalists at the tender age of 16 Lauren has quickly become a darling of the music and the fashion industry alike, modelling for an array of coveted publications, and signing to True Panther Sounds, a NYC-based independent label working with King Krule and slowthai.
+Since they had appeared on the radar of music journalists at the tender age of 16 Lauren has quickly become a darling of the music and the fashion industry alike, modelling for an array of coveted publications, and signing to True Panther Sounds, a NYC-based independent label working with King Krule and slowthai.
 2018 saw the release of the devastatingly beautiful Who Carry’s You, and, a little over a year later, the multitalented artist shows no signs of stopping.
-Glamcult called Lauren ahead of his appearance at Subbacultcha’s annual music festival, Different Class, commencing on the 10th of August, to talk about his approach to writing, plans to become a centenarian painter, and his upcoming release— “much more upbeat and pop”— that is set to drop before the end of the year.
+Glamcult called Lauren ahead of their appearance at Subbacultcha’s annual music festival, Different Class, commencing on the 10th of August, to talk about their approach to writing, plans to become a centenarian painter, and their upcoming release— “much more upbeat and pop”— that is set to drop before the end of the year.

 You were born (and are currently based in) London, right?